G-e-V-e/Get-Part/README.md

 # Get-Part

-Return the requested part of a string based on its splitted parts and joined using a delimiter string.
+Return the requested part of a string based on its split parts and joined using a delimiter string.

 	1. Split String in an array using regular expression Split (or Delimiter if Split is omitted).
 	2. Remove empty parts if switch NotEmpty is true.